hi-miko/ipp-interpret/README.md

 #### Operations class

 This class implements 2 important things.
-The first one is a dispatch table, so that the program knows what methods to call when presented with certain opcodes and the `run_instruction()` method, that actually calls the afformentioned method.
+The first one is a dispatch table, so that the program knows what methods to call when presented with certain opcodes and the `run_instruction()` method, that actually calls the aforementioned method.
 All other methods in this class are either helper methods, used for modularity or the process methods themselves.
 This Class also gets all the resources created and managed by the Interpreter subsystem.